 Early Modern and Modern Europe: In early modern and modern European history, MA candidates sit for two four-hour exams on consecutive days.
 Through advising and course selection during the course of study for the degree, each student opts to concentrate more upon early modern (circa 1500-1750) or late modern (circa 1750-present) history.
 The MA reading lists (which can be found in the appendices to this handbook) are arranged into Part 1 (early modern) and Part 2 (late modern) lists.
 Each student is responsible for all the readings in each part.
-For students specializing in early modern history, the comps are arranged as follows: on the first day, the student answers three questions in early modern; on the second day, the student answers three questions, one in early modern and two in late modern.
-For students specializing in late modern history, the comps are arranged as follows: on the first day, the student answers three questions are arranged as follows: on the first day, the student history, the comps are arranged as follows: on the first day, the student answers three questions in early modern and two in late modern.
+For students specializing in early modern history, the comps are arranged as follows: on the first day, the student answers three questions in early modern and two in late modern.
 For students specializing in late modern history, the comps are arranged as follows: on the first day, the student answers two questions in early modern and one in late modern; on the second day, student answers three questions in late modern.